Salman Al-Moasher: Career

 On 20 January 2011, Al-Moasher joined Al-Wehda on a three-and-a-half-year contract.
 He made his debut for the club on 12 February 2011 in the league match against former club Al-Hilal.
 He scored twice and assisted five times in 18 matches throughout all competitions as Al-Wehda finished as runners-up in the Crown Prince Cup.
 Despite his best efforts, Al-Wehda were relegated at the end of the season after they were docked three points.
 In his second season at the club, Al-Moasher scored 14 league goals helping Al-Wehda finish second in the First Division thus earning promotion to the Pro League.
 In the 2012–13 season, Al-Moasher scored once and assisted three times in 21 league matches.
 However, Al-Wehda finished 14th and were relegated at the end of the season.
 Following Al-Wehda's relegation to the First Division, Al-Moahser was linked to moves to Al-Ittihad and Al-Nassr.
 However, a move wasn't materialized and Al-Moasher remained at Al-Wehda.
 In his fourth and final season at the club, Al-Moasher scored 11 goals in 28 appearances and finished as the club's top scorer.
 However, Al-Wehda finished third and failed to gain promotion to the Pro League.
 Al-Moasher refused to sign a new contract with the club and left following the conclusion of the season.

 On 13 May 2014, Al-Moasher joined Al-Ahli on a free transfer.
 He signed a three-year contract with the club.
 He made his debut for the club on 22 September 2014 in the Crown Prince Cup match against Hajer.
 He made his league debut on 27 September 2014 against Al-Shoulla.
 Al-Moasher scored his first goal for Al-Ahli in the 4–2 away win against Al-Raed on 25 October 2014.
 In the final league match of the season, Al-Moasher scored the equalizer against derby rivals Al-Ittihad.
 This meant that Al-Ahli would end their season unbeaten.
 However, despite ending the league unbeaten, Al-Ahli finished in second place.
 In his second season at the club, Al-Moasher played a vital role in helping Al-Ahli win the domestic double.

+On 11 September 2023, Al-Moahser joined Al-Tai on a one-year deal following the expiration of his contract with Al-Ahli.